Een nieuw (en oeroud) perspectief

 After we’ve gazed at the stars a little longer.

-And with this I wish you a good night’s sleep, sweet dreams,
+And with this I wish you a good night’s sleep,

 Namaste, be well,